 Applicants are also encouraged to complete a seminar or independent research project, preferably on an international law topic, and receive a grade on it before the application deadline.
 (If application deadline comes just before grading deadline, the Committee will consult Fall grades before finalizing nominations.)

 Completed applications include the application packet described below plus letters of recommendation.
-All materials should be submitted by email to Center for International and Comparative Law staff at lawinternational@umich.edu by January 20, 2023, at 11:59 p.m.
-EST. Late applications will not be accepted.
+Applicants must submit all materials by email to the Center for International and Comparative Law staff at [email protected] by January 16, 2025, at 11:59 p.m.
+EST. We will not accept late applications.

-Complete and timely submissions will be reviewed by a Michigan Law School selection committee for nomination to the Court.
-The Court then undertakes its own selection process to choose 15 Fellows from all applications it receives.
-The Law School committee typically nominates two applicants with the hope that one will be chosen.
+A Michigan Law selection committee will review complete and timely submissions for nomination to the Court.
+The Court’s deadline to receive nominations is in early February, so we will advise Michigan applicants as to whether or not we have nominated them by late January.
+The Court then undertakes its own selection process to choose 15 fellows from all nominations it receives.
+The Law School committee may nominate multiple students, with the hope that the Court will choose one.
 The Court normally announces its final selections in April.

 Application packet requirements

-- Description of French proficiency, including background and experience in speaking, writing, and reading
+• Candid description of French proficiency, including background and experience in speaking, writing, and reading (for internal review only)

-- Official Law School transcript, including current course enrollment.
+• Official Law School transcript, including current course enrollment.
 If you received or are pursuing a LLM degree, you must also submit transcripts from the institution from which you received your first law degree.
+(If you have not received all of your grades by the deadline, the Center for International and Comparative Law will follow up after the Fall grading deadline for the remainder of your grades.)

-- Writing sample of 15 pages maximum that is of publishable quality or that has been submitted for publication.
+• Writing sample of 15 pages maximum that is of publishable quality or that you have submitted for publication.

 Letters of recommendation

-- Letters should speak to the applicant’s credentials and abilities in the field of international law
+• Letters should speak to your credentials and abilities in the field of international law

-- Recommending Michigan Law professors are encouraged to include candid comments for Global Affairs Committee consideration in the body of their email to Center for International and Comparative Law staff (lawinternational@umich.edu)
+• We encourage recommending Michigan Law professors to include candid comments for the Global Affairs Committee’s consideration in the body of their email to the Center for International and Comparative Law staff ([email protected])

-- All recommendation letters should be received by January 20, 2023, at 11:59 p.m.
-Applicants are responsible for ensuring that all materials are submitted by this time.
+• The deadline for all recommendation letters is January 16, 2025, at 11:59 p.m.
+EST. Applicants are responsible for ensuring that all materials are submitted by this time.

 ICJ Judicial Fellows Programme Personal History Form (.docx)